 The next step is to find the base stations in your area and the frequency at which they operate.
 For this action, we can use calibrate.

-Let's start by looking at the calibrate help screen.
+Let's start by looking at her calibrate help.

 kal-h